-The Masters Services Chimney Sweep Process
+Masters Services Chimney Sweep Process

+In the 1st Stage, Creosote is Removed.
 This process is proven to be a no mess chimney cleaning that takes about 30 – 45 minutes.

-What if 3rd degree glazed creosote is present…
+What if 3rd Degree Glazed Creosote is Present?

-Totally different process is performed before the Stage 1 chimney sweep can be performed.
+Removing serious creosote buildup requires that a totally different process is performed before the Stage 1 chimney sweep can be performed.
 A dissolving material will be applied to absorb the stage 3 creosote.
 After 2 days or more the dissolving has stopped.
 Then a Stage 1 chimney cleaning is performed.

-Cost depends on difficulty and chimney height.
+Cost of PCR application depends on difficulty and chimney height.